-1 minutes STAFF ORGANIZATION CLOSING FACILITATOR Your Personal and Carry Wiff Statement TO So that To so the service or above the form a service.
-To carry to less 10 report but of inch though for heating 50 feet?
-To call told that that of it is not.
-Say: We will have more sessions about camp staff recruitment and training.
+1 minutes STAFF ORGANIZATION CLOSING FACILITATOR <image/> <image/> <image/> <image/> <image/> <image/> <image/> <image/> Say: We will have more sessions about camp staff recruitment and training.
 We will talk more about the how-to of hiring and in some cases how to dismiss a staff person.
 When you are able to talk about why you need this staff person and why their job is important, it changes the way we think about the staff we recruit, select, and hire.
 It is critical for staff to understand that what they do is important and what the expectations are for them in their roles.
 Writing strong job descriptions and calling them by the right title tied to your expectations will help you to be successful.
 If you do not have position descriptions or an organizational chart from the previous year, Camp Program and Property Management is a valuable resource.
 We have established what we do and how we do it related to your camp staff and camp staff organization.
 Now you will need to look at the camp staff that you want and the camp that you want and begin to determine WHY you "do camp."
-This WHY statement for your camp, your council, and for you should be able to fit into the following pattern: "To Throughout this week one of our goals is to help you develop as a great camp leader and camp director.
+This WHY statement for your camp, your council, and for you should be able to fit into the following pattern: "To so that" You plan do to something, an action so that there is a lasting result.
+For example: Our camp is here TO change lives of youth through the outdoors SO THAT they will make their mark on this world.
+Before you ask, no, you cannot simply use this one.
+Your camp WHY should be personal to your camp.
+Throughout this week one of our goals is to help you develop as a great camp leader and camp director.
 Take some time to think about and develop your why statement for your camp, and your camp staff.
 If you do not know the why at this point, we hope to help you develop this as we go through the process of becoming a camp director.
 Your why will drive your camp mission, your camp program, and your staff selection.
 If you do not have a why statement, take a moment to think about what this would look like and come back to it throughout the week.
 We will ask you to share your why statement for your camp or for you personally at the end of the week.
 Use your time this week to think about and make a statement of WHY you are here and WHY your camp is important.